 Students will be shown how to look at seismic data using simple spreadsheets, semi-professional analysis software and simple computer programs that they will write themselves.

-MarsQuake online resources and resource booklet will be made available from the British Geological Survey website from spring 2018.
+MarsQuake online resources and resource booklet will be made available from the British Geological Survey website by Spring 2018.
 The National Space Academy will deliver teacher training, to approximately 600 secondary school teachers, through the second half of 2018.

 The MarsQuake education project is a UK Space Agency-funded initiative led the British Geological Survey with partners from the National Space Academy, University of Leicester and University of Bristol.
 The project will develop a set of classroom activities and learning resources to support the mission.